Joecstarr/thesis/sections/introduction/applications.md

 ```
 ````

 @fig-intro-tangle_equation_result.
 As you can see, after the change there, may be many crossings that type II topoisomerase could "choose" to work on next.
-A program like TopoICE-X [@darcy3DVisualizationSoftware2008] built into KnotPlot
-@schareinInteractiveTopologicalDrawing can help visualize the results of making these choices as seen in @fig-intro-pathway-png.
+A program like TopoICE-X [@darcy3DVisualizationSoftware2008] built into KnotPlot [@schareinInteractiveTopologicalDrawing1998] can help visualize the results of making these choices as seen in @fig-intro-pathway-png.